 Table 16.
-Troubleshooting Matrix - Remote Management with Solution

-Solution Verify that the Ethernet cable is connected to the correct hub.
-Verify the that RMI is enabled in the setup wizard via the front panel.
-See Operator Interfaces for details.
-Reboot the library by issuing a system reset.
-Wait at least 30 seconds for the RMI to initialize.
-Power cycle the library.
-If you use redundant power supplies, remember to turn both switches OFF.
-Wait at least 30 seconds for the RMI to initialize.
-Contact your service representative.
+Troubleshooting Matrix - Remote Management with Solution that the Ethernet cable is connected to the correct hub.
+The that RMI is enabled in the setup wizard via the front I. See Operator Interfaces for details.
+The library by issuing a system reset.
+Wait at least 30 ands for the RMI to initialize.
+The cycle the library.
+If you use redundant power supplies, mber to turn both switches OFF.
+Wait at least 30 seconds for MI to initialize.
+The cycle representative. /